McNubn/project2020/README.md

 * https://stackoverflow.com/questions/56942670/matplotlib-seaborn-first-and-last-row-cut-in-half-of-heatmap-plot

 ### GeekForGeeks
-Alongside official documentation, I have also used guides from [GeekforGeeks Python articles](https://www.geeksforgeeks.org/python-programming-language/?ref=leftbar) to see more examples of implementations, as well as how customisation options (such as alpha) influence the plots.
+Alongside official documentation, I have also used guides from [GeekforGeeks' Python articles](https://www.geeksforgeeks.org/python-programming-language/?ref=leftbar) to see more examples of implementations, as well as how customisation options (such as alpha) influence the plots.

 ### Marsja.se

-From this website, I just used on how-to doc regarding getting column names from Pandas dataframes.
+From this website, I just used one how-to guide regarding getting column names from Pandas dataframes.

 * https://www.marsja.se/how-to-get-the-column-names-from-a-pandas-dataframe-print-and-list